-In the financial year 2019 gross written premiums amounted to EUR 25,575.6k (prior year: EUR 22,713.4k).
-2019 was characterised by a particularly selective approach to Underwriting in order to improve sustainably the portfolio of commercial and political risk exposures.
+In the financial year 2020 gross written premiums amounted to EUR 22,721.8k (prior year: EUR 25,575.6k).
+2020 was characterised by a particularly selective approach to Underwriting in order to improve sustainably the portfolio of commercial and political risk exposures, this especially in the light of the Covid-19 pandemic.

-The economic and political environment has adversely affected recoveries of past claims and has also resulted in new claims.
-In spite of a conservative Underwriting policy being in place, the cost of claim payments and provisions continued to weigh heavily on the company's financial results so that the year 2019 had to be closed with a loss after taxes and reserves of EUR 2,586,982.41.
+The economic and political environment has adversely affected recoveries of past claims and has also resulted in new potential claims.
+In spite of a conservative Underwriting policy being in place, the cost of claim payments and provisions continued to weigh heavily on the company's financial results so that the year 2020 had to be closed with a loss after taxes and reserves of EUR 6,870.8k.

-On the positive side it should be noted that, notwithstanding the company's continuing selective approach to Underwriting, gross premium revenues could be increased year on year by 12.6%, putting Credendo SR firmly back on a growth path.
-The company has also succeeded in increasing its share of business with defined target clients and client segments, while business relations with clients and client groups that proved to be loss making because of their claims history were discontinued.
+On the positive side it should be noted that, notwithstanding the company's continuing selective approach to Underwriting, the company has succeeded in increasing its share of business with defined target clients and client segments, while business relations with clients and client groups that proved to be loss making because of their claims history were discontinued.

-Credendo SR's business is supported by a solid capital base as evidenced by its Solvency Credit Ratio, which stood at 245.4% per 31 December 2019.
+Credendo SR's business is supported by a solid capital base as evidenced by its Solvency Credit Ratio, which stood at 261.2% per 31 December 2020.